 Late October 2018

-I’ve got about one year to go using my cell-phone Hotspot for a residential Internet connection.
-It will be an interesting year!
+I’ve got a little over a year to go using my cell-phone Hotspot for a residential Internet connection.
+It will be an interesting duration of time!

 In early May of this year, I moved to a more rural location in the northern Sierra Nevada foothills and became dis-connected from my usual Internet provider.
 Through the wonders of AT&T, I am now transported in digital time to an other-worldly ether-sphere each time that I link Laptop to Hotspot.